 Or it may be metaphorical or allegorical.
 Or it may be something else.

-(4) There Were No Vowels, Spaces, Etc., in the Original Text of Exodus
+(4) There Were No Vowels, Etc., in the Original Text of Exodus

 Exodus was originally written in the Ancient Hebrew language, the written form of which included only consonants—no vowels.
-And the written form generally did not include spaces or punctuation.
+And the written form generally did not include punctuation.

 Sentences were thus essentially long strings of consonants.

-So, the reader is left to decide what vowels (and possibly additional consonants) to include and to decide where one word ends and another begins.
+So, the reader is left to decide what vowels (and possibly additional consonants) to include and to decide where one sentence ends and another begins.

 Can one have a high enough level of confidence about the text to insist, adamantly, that the Young Earth Creationist’s argument is correct?